miwermi/School_District_Analysis/README.md

 Pictured below are Math and Reading scores for all schools by grade (numbers left off are signified by "nan"):
 <img src="https://github.com/miwermi/school-district-analysis/blob/main/summary_assets/MathScoresByGrade.png" width="300" height="350" alt ="graphic: Math Scores by Grade"> &nbsp; <img src="https://github.com/miwermi/school-district-analysis/blob/main/summary_assets/ReadingScoresByGrade.png" width="300" height="350" alt ="graphic: Reading Scores by Grade">

-And in our FULL District Report (listed alphabetically) we can easily see how all schools compare to each other:
+And in the FULL District Report (listed alphabetically) comparisons between all schools are easily viewable:
 ![FINAL School Summary](summary_assets/SchoolSummary.png)

 ### Top & Bottom 5
-By replacing the 9th grade Thomas HS data, we also saw no difference at all in the ranking placement of any Top 5 or Bottom performing school.
+By replacing the 9th grade Thomas HS data, no difference in the ranking placement of any Top 5 or Bottom 5 performing school was apparent.
 Below are the final versions of those two reports:
 ![FINAL Top 5](summary_assets/TopSchools.png)
 ![FINAL Bottom 5](summary_assets/BottomSchools.png)

 ## Summary:

-In summary, after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs, there were only slight variations in our final reports from our originals.
+In summary, after reading and math scores for the ninth grade at Thomas High School were replaced with NaNs, there were only slight variations in the new final reports from the originals.
 While Math and Reading passing rates did change slightly, Thomas High School's ranking as the #2 school in the district remains true.
+The only pattern observed from the data seems to be that district schools struggle significantly with math passing rates.
+This could be due to larger numbers of students or perhaps attracting fewer talented math teachers or something else unknown from this dataset.
+It seems to occur regardless of budget.
+A survey of the high-scoring schools math programs might lead to insights of what's working.